 The Mirador

-Sunlight slices through drifting clouds in golden bursts.
-A breeze carries the scent of churros—sweet, warm, familiar.
+Sunlight broke through drifting clouds in short bursts.
+A breeze carried the smell of churros, sweet and warm.

-Around me: English, German, French, Dutch.
-We’ve all come for the same reason—to see that perfect view of the Alhambra glowing in the soft winter light.
+Around me, I heard English, German, French, Dutch.
+We were all there for the same reason: the view of the Alhambra in the soft winter light.

-Once a Moorish palace, later a Christian fortress, the Alhambra now stands as a symbol of Spain’s layered past.
-From here, it feels eternal, though history insists otherwise.
+Once a Moorish palace, later a Christian fortress, the Alhambra stood as a sign of Spain’s layered past.
+From there, it felt permanent, even if history suggested otherwise.

 More about Andalusia: